How to Make an Invoice

 A step-by-step guide to creating a professional invoice

 Did you know?
 Some people buy vintage invoices online.
 Seriously, it’s a thing.
-Make a beautiful invoice that you would want to go back and frame in the future for some time-travel to your company’s history (or to sell, who knows).
+Make a beautiful bill that you would want to go back and frame in the future for some time-travel to your company’s history (or to sell, who knows).

 1. Your company information

-2. Who is the invoice for?
+2. Who is the statement for?

-After mentioning the details about your own company, state the information about the person/company which the invoice will be billed to.
+After mentioning the details about your own company, state the information about the person/company which the statement will be billed to.
 One of the significant elements of a proper invoice is to differentiate the payer and the payee in clarity.

 3. Issue date, due date and invoice number

-- Date invoice was created
+- Date statement was created

 - Date payment is due

-- Unique identifier (invoice number)
+- Unique identifier (bill number)

 4. Products, service or expenses sold